Platform as a Service Agreement (PaaS)

 A PaaS agreement is made between the supplier of a Platform and their client (user).
 The agreement will clarify everything from how the client may (and may not) use the platform to the level of performance you can expect from the service.

-Platform as a Service Agreement table of contents
+Platform as a Service Agreement (PaaS) contents

 1. Interpretation